Ujusophy/devopsfetch/README.md

 # Devopsfetch
 This is a monitoring tool that retrieves and logs various system activities such as active ports, Docker containers, Nginx configurations, and user information.
 It also supports time-based activity queries and logging to a file with rotation.

-# Step-by-step guide to install and configure DevOpsFetch
+# Installation and configuration of DevOpsFetch
 1. Install Dependencies
 Ensure your system has the necessary dependencies installed.
 These include bash, curl, and docker.
 ```bash